CodeFabrikGmbH/bend/README.md

 `/api/aggregate/2021-08-15` is a path variable and needs to be passed on to the target host `https://target.host`.
 Then specify the path as `/api/aggregate/\d{4}-\d{2}-\d{2}` and the target as `https://target.host`.
 The incoming request URL path will be matched against the `^/api/aggregate/\d{4}-\d{2}-\d{2}$` regex.
 If it matches, the request will be forwarded to `https://target.host/api/aggregate/2021-08-15`.
+Capture groups and re-ordering is not supported.